jlpteaching/comparch/modules/gem5/_posts/2000-03-01-assignment2.md

 ## Submission

-1. Create an archive (.zip, .gz, or .tgz) of the following files:
+1. Prepare the following files:
     a.
 A file named daxpy.cpp which is used for testing.
 This file should also include the pseudo-instructions (m5_dump_reset_stats()) as asked in [Step II](#step-ii).
 Also provide a file daxpy.s with the fragment of the generated assembly code as asked for in [Step II](#step-ii).

     b.
-Any Python files you used to run your simulations.
+Any Python files you used to run your simulations (e.g., `run.py`).

-    c. stats.txt and config.ini files for all the simulations, appropriately named to convey which file is from which run.
+    c. `stats.txt` and `config.ini` files for all the simulations, appropriately named to convey which file is from which run.

     d.
 The Makefile you used to compile your benchmark.

-2. Additionally, separate from the above archive, create a file named report.pdf that contains a short report (400 words) with answers to the above questions.
+2. Additionally, separate from the above files, create a file named report.pdf that contains the answers to the above questions.

-3. Submit your archive and report to Gradescope.
+3. Submit your files to the designated sections on the Gradescope.

 ## Grading
 The grading breakdown for this assignment is as follows:

-Total Points: 48
+Total Points: 100

 1. **Stats files (20 points total)**: Each stats/config file is worth 1 point if it is submitted, 0 otherwise.
-2. **daxpy.cpp (2 points)**
-3. **cpu.py (4 points)** (or equivalent script(s) if you chose not to modify this one)
-4. **Makefile (2 points)**
+2. **20 points for compiling daxpy.cpp file by running `make` using your Makefile.**
+2. **20 for gem5 executing the run.py script.**
-5. **Report (20 points)**: Each of the 4 questions is worth 5 points.
+5. **Report (40 points)**: Each of the 4 questions is worth 10 points.
 Partial credit will be given for answers that do not fully answer the question.

 **Warning**: read the submission instructions carefully.